nitin42/react-tint/README.md

 Two types of renderers are supported, **WEBGL** and **P2D**.

+The P2D renderer uses OpenGL for faster rendering of two-dimensional graphics but at the expense of speed.

 * **`tint`**

 `tint` takes different types of data for an image.
 It can take a simple **string of color name**, **array of values** that includes Red, Green, Blue and alpha value for image transparency and **an object that describes color and alpha channel**.